20100000/doze_min/README.md

         "email": "teste@12min.com"
     }
 </pre>
-Copy toker in return and add  to Header key Authorization Bearer + token
+copy the token on return and add in the header Authorization Bearer + token for the other apis
 <br>
 <h4> APIs with token in Authorization header, add bearer</h4>
 <h4>Upload file </h4>